-I was thrilled to learn at this year’s Travel South USA conference about the newly announced US Civil Rights Trail.
-It spans 15 states and includes 100 churches, courthouses, schools, museums and other landmarks where activists challenged segregation in the 1950s and 1960s to advance social justice.
+The new US Civil Rights Trail spans 15 states and includes 100 churches, courthouses, schools, museums and other landmarks where activists challenged segregation in the 1950s and 1960s to advance social justice across the United States.

 You can visit their website for the complete list of trail stops, or click here to see a map of the cities hosting these landmarks.
 Below, we’ve highlighted some of the stops along this regional Civil Rights Trail (along with a few state-specific stops): the brave, the tragic, and the heroic.

-Little Rock Central High School National Historic Site, Little Rock, Ar.
+- Little Rock Central High School National Historic Site in Little Rock, Ar.
 Going to high school is hard enough.
 But the nine African-American students that entered the formerly all-white Central High School to test the Brown v.
 Board of Education ruling – they were among the bravest of all.
 These were kids!

-Robert Russa Moton Museum, Farmville, Va.
+- Robert Russa Moton Museum in Farmville, Va.
 Formerly Moton High School, this is known as the birthplace of student involvement in the Civil Rights Movement.
-As early as 1951, 16 year old Barbara Johns led a student strike for equal education.
+As early as 1951, 16-year-old Barbara Johns led a student strike for equal education.
 Her courageous efforts encouraged the gathering of over 75% of the plaintiffs called in Brown vs Board of Education…each a brave soul for the efforts toward desegregated schools.

-Rosa Parks Museum, Montgomery, Al. Rosa Parks was not a “tired woman determined to rest her laurels on a cushy bus seat.”
+- Rosa Parks Museum in Montgomery, AL. Rosa Parks was not a “tired woman determined to rest her laurels on a cushy bus seat.”
 She was a brave civil rights icon with a pre-determined mission.
 Witness Rosa Parks’ arrest, sit on a 1955 Montgomery public bus, and feel the impact she made across the country.

-National Civil Rights Museum at the Lorraine Motel, Memphis, Tn.
+- National Civil Rights Museum at the Lorraine Motel in Memphis, Tennessee.
 Dr. King was the face of the Civil Rights Movement, and his assassination is arguably the most tragic, albeit expected.
 He was in town to support black sanitation workers’ demands for fair wages, and was fatally shot on the second story balcony just outside his room.
 You’ll find a great deal of exhibits here, as well as the preserved hotel.
 It is the most visited civil rights museum in America.

-Edmund Pettus Bridge, Selma, Al. Tragically, this was the site of the brutal Bloody Sunday beatings of civil rights marchers during the first march for voting rights in 1965.
+- Edmund Pettus Bridge in Selma, Al. Tragically, this was the site of the brutal Bloody Sunday beatings of civil rights marchers during the first march for voting rights in 1965.
 Unstopped, the march resumes two weeks later under protection through the Federal District Court.

-Birmingham Civil Rights Institute, Birmingham, Al. The 58,000 square feet of this behemoth includes exhibits, galleries and more.
+- Birmingham Civil Rights Institute in Birmingham, Al. The 58,000 square feet of this behemoth includes exhibits, galleries and more.
 I love that it depicts the events of this time in history chronologically, which can create a clearer picture in our minds of how each event relates to the next.

 Why do I list it under “Heroes?”
 Near the end of the timeline, the larger galleries open up to windows overlooking Kelly Ingram Park.
 This was where the Children’s Crusade began their march in 1963.
 The children were pressure washed with fire hoses, body slammed with batons, and chased by dogs – not by the KKK but by the police.
 These children were heroes.

-Medgar Evers Home Museum, Jackson, Ms. Evers was assassinated in his home in 1963, and that home is now a landmark.
+- Medgar Evers Home Museum in Jackson, MS. Evers was assassinated in his home in 1963, and that home is now a landmark.
 Medgar Evers was awarded the 1963 NAACP Spingarn Medal for outstanding achievement by an African-American.

-International Civil Rights Center & Museum, Greensboro, NC.
+- International Civil Rights Center & Museum in Greensboro, NC.
 Do you recall the story about the Woolworth’s lunch counter in the first listing?
 This museum celebrates those sit-ins and the heroic men that changed the course of history.
 The building formerly housed the Woolworths, and the original “whites only” lunch counter and seats are preserved here.

-Mississippi Civil Rights Museum, Jackson, Ms. While this museum covers the story of equal rights for blacks well before the 1950/1960 movement, it pays particular attention to the murders of Medgar Evers and Emmett Till.
+- Mississippi Civil Rights Museum in Jackson, MS. While this museum covers the story of equal rights for blacks well before the 1950/1960 movement, it pays particular attention to the murders of Medgar Evers and Emmett Till.
 But, for this article, we’re heading to Gallery 5, A Tremor in the Iceberg, which celebrates the heroes we call Freedom Riders.